pushpakumar02/python-100-Days-of-Code/README.md

-# cognorise.python-development
+#100 days of code
-This repo is a work done has a  part of internship program under Cognorise Infotech
+This repo is a sample of the work done has a part of 100 days of code.